The ethics of travelling to Burma

 We have been awarded the highest rating by the Association of Independent Tour Operators (AITO which is independently audited) for our current approach to RT and we are totally committed to attaining the highest possible standards in this area.

 Only a handful of AITO members have achieved this rating.
 We are proud of the fact that we offer information on charities, NGOs and community projects to clients travelling with us enabling them to gain a deeper understanding of the countries that they visit.

 In many cases we can also arrange for clients to visit these projects and schools as part of their itinerary.
-One such project in Myanmar has had direct involvement from Audley.
+One such project in Burma has had direct involvement from Audley.

 In 2008 we raised in excess of £11,000 to help fund the rebuilding of a school, a two-hour journey from Yangon, that was devastated by Cyclone Nargis.

 This money has helped provide ongoing support to the school and community, which welcomes Audley clients who are interested in giving something back to the country in which they travel by donating school equipment or sponsoring a child’s education.

 For more information, read our blog article Paya Ngoto School, Burma – Audley’s Final Term report.